hiiamboris/red-wiki/[Proposal]-Adding-other-Red-dialects.md

     * also, Red is lispy-enough already (dialects/PARSE/different evaluation modes for arguments)
     * Is it possible to contain all lisp-like functions from these languages?
 * Mobile Programming Languages that goes or compete with Haxe
+* The Research Process
+    * Firstly, seek input from relevant communities, and see what them a part of the category,
+    * Secondly, from the same community, see and what makes each language special or superior.
+    * Thirdly, understand the characteristics of speciality and commonality of the language.
+    * Fourthly, see what are the conditions that will make them switch programming languages.

 # Dialects of different internet languages
 * Having Red/Web that works with or replaces HTML, CSS, XSLT, XML etc. (see W3C Recommendations)